caveman96/caveman96.github.io/_posts/2021-05-30-nosql-database.md

 comments: true
 ---

-Most people know whats a relational Database.
-You create tables, insert data, perform joins and run queries with SQL.
+Most people know what's a relational Database, you create tables, insert data, perform joins and run queries with SQL.
 But this is not your only option if you need a database.
 Something that's been gaining a lot of traction lately is the use of NoSQL databases.
 I've unfortunately never had to work with a noSQL database and I am remedying that with this post, by understanding exactly what these bring to the table and why someone would use it.

 ## What is a noSQL DB?